hc825b/hc825b.github.io/_pages/about.md

 カタカナ表記(Katakana): シェ　チャオ<sup>2</sup>

 <sup>1</sup>This is the existing pronunciations of 謝 and 橋 as Japanese Kanji.
-<sup>2</sup>This to use Japanese katakana to mimic/spell the pronunciation of 謝橋 in Mandarin.
+<sup>2</sup>This is using Japanese katakana to mimic/spell the pronunciation of 謝橋 in Mandarin.
 This is currently the official way to spell names for all foreigners visiting Japan including people with Chinese names.

 I was told several times that my given name 橋 sounds almost identical to a common Italian word *Ciao* which can serve as both hello and goodbye.